Contingency table (descriptive statistics)

 Contingency tables let you visualize the relationship between two qualitative variables.
 Describe contingency tables in Excel using the XLSTAT software.

-A contingency table is an efficient way to summarize the relation (or correspondence) between two categorical variables V1 and V2.
+A contingency table, also called a cross-tab, is an efficient way to summarize the relation (or correspondence) between two categorical variables V1 and V2.
 It has the following structure:

 |V1 V2||Category 1||Category j||…||Category m2|